openedx-unsupported/devstack/docs/pycharm_integration.rst

 1. You must complete all steps for provisioning your Docker Devstack environment in the `README`_ before proceeding with the PyCharm setup.

-2. If you are on a Mac, make sure you are on a newer version than macOS Yosemite.
-A this time, this should work with either El Capitan or Sierra.
+2. If you are on a Mac, make sure you are on a reasonably modern version of MacOS.

 Before running Run or Debug in PyCharm
 --------------------------------------